maidsafe-archive/SystemDocs/how_it_works/vault.md

 The Transaction manager helps to manage safecoin tranfers.

 ## Data on the SAFE Network

+There are 2 mechanisms utilised by the network that authorise an End User to carry out certain actions via the Client.
+Authority is obtained by group consensus whenever a Client is putting (storing) new data.
+Alternatively, [cryptographic signatures](http://en.wikipedia.org/wiki/Digital_signature) are used if the Client is amending already stored data (a version) or sending safecoin, for example.

+** Group Consensus**<br/>
-When a file is encrypted and broken up into chunks as part of the self encryption process, it is passed to a close group of Client managers.
+When an End User attempts to put a new piece of data, the file is encrypted and broken up into chunks as part of the self encryption process, it is passed to a close group of Client managers.
 This close group are comprised of the closest vault IDs to the users vault ID in terms of [XOR](http://en.wikipedia.org/wiki/Exclusive_or) distance.
 This is distance measured in the mathematical sense as opposed to the geographical sense.
 At least twenty eight of the thirty two Client managers much reach consensus before any network operations are carried out.

 The Client managers then pass the chunks to thirty two Data managers, chosen by the network as their IDs are closest to the IDs of the data chunk, so the chunk ID also determines it's location on the network.